SK3-4121/LiquidLibrary/RELASES/LINUX/Configure.md

 ## How to setup

-### You can configure the localhost server on your IDevice by
+### Add your iphones LocalIP to the network in the file manager

+### works on KDE PLASMA, LDM, GNOME, Awesome